Jimmy Butler Trade Rumors: Top Landing Spots for Timberwolves Guard

 There's no question the Minnesota Timberwolves find themselves in an uncomfortable and unfortunate situation currently.
 Just a year after acquiring All-Star guard Jimmy Butler in a trade with the Chicago Bulls for Zach LaVine, Kris Dunn and Lauri Markkanen, the 29-year-old now wants out of town.

-While Butler has two years remaining on his current deal, he could choose to opt out after this season and head to free agency, per Spotrac.
-Essentially, it's somewhat of a lose-lose for the Timberwolves, as potential trade partners are well aware Butler wants out, which may drive the price down a bit.
+While Butler has two years remaining on his current deal, he could choose to opt out after this season and head to free agency.
+Essentially, it's somewhat of a lose-lose for the Timberwolves, as potential trade partners are well aware Butler wants out, which may drive his price down.

-The only bright side is that if the team deals their guard ahead of the upcoming season, teams who are either championship contenders or middling playoff teams could pay up to land him.
-A player of Butler's caliber can help push a team over the top immediately.
+The only bright side is that if Minnesota deals the guard ahead of the upcoming season, teams who are either championship contenders or middling playoff teams could pay up to land him.
+A player of Butler's caliber can unquestionably help push a team over the top immediately.

 Evaluating Potential Interest

 Butler’s original list of destinations included the Brooklyn Nets, Los Angeles Clippers and New York Knicks.
-Since that point, we’ve seen somewhat of a shift, as the All-Star informed the Timberwolves that the Miami Heat are now the team he’s interested in joining.
-All four teams have certainly the ability to create a solid package for Butler, but not each of them is squarely in the mix for him.
+But since that point, we’ve seen somewhat of a shift, as the All-Star informed the Timberwolves that the Miami Heat are now the team he’s interested in joining.
+All four teams certainly have the ability to create a solid package for Butler, but not each of them should truly be considered in the mix.

 Two other teams who could push their way into talks before all is said and done are the Houston Rockets and Philadelphia 76ers.
 A deal for the Sixers would be much easier to make happen, while the Rockets would likely need to add a third team to the mix due to their salary cap situation.